 What causes gum recession?

-- Periodontal disease – Erodes the jaw bone around teeth with subsequent gum recessions
+- Periodontal disease – Erodes the jawbone around teeth with subsequent gum recessions

 - Abnormal tooth position – Teeth that stand out are often not protected by jawbone on the outside and are vulnerable to gums receding